NilsBrause/waylandpp/README.md

                               array_t keys)
       { std::vector<uint32_t> vec = keys; };

+## Servers

+Instead of proxies the object wrappers of a specific interface are called resources and are represented by a `resource_t` object.
+They are pretty similar to proxies, as they have events and requests.

+The server bindings allow the creation of global objects.
+These can be constructed by prepending `global_` to the class name.
+They have to be initialised with the display object:

+    display_t display;
+    global_output_t output(display);

+Global objects only have a single event called "on_bind", that is called whenever a client binds to this interface.
+The event then supplies the corresponding resource:

+    output.on_bind() = [this] (client_t client, output_t output) { /* ... */ }

+A `client_t` object which represents the client connected to the server is also supplied with the bind event.

+The client and resource objects should be saved for later to be able to identify the exact origin of a request.
+To help with that, all server-side wrapper classes allow saving of user data through the `user_data()` member which returns a reference to an `any` type.

+## Compiling

 To compile code that using this library, pkg-config can be used to take care of the compiler flags.
 Assuming the source file is called `foo.cpp` and the executable shall be called `foo` type: